openid/AppAuth-iOS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Submit a bug report for this project
+about: Submit a bug report if something isn't working as expected.
 title: ""
 labels: bug, triage
 assignees: ""